From BR Bullpen

 Mike Trout showed up in spring training in 2012 with a mysterious illness.
 He had lost 15 pounds and was too weak to play in the initial Cactus League games.
 The Angels described the illness as a type of flu bug or virus.
 Trout was taking medication although doctors could not pinpoint the exact condition, after ruling out a thyroid disorder or Valley Fever.
 The result was that his chances of making the big league team shrank to nothing, and he was assigned to the AAA Salt Lake Bees to start the season.
 He did not stay in Salt Lake long, though.
 The Angels got off to an unexpectedly rough start, and on April 27th made a couple of moves to shake the team, including releasing 17-year veteran Bobby Abreu and swallowing the remainder of his contract, and calling up Trout to Anaheim.
 He justified the Angels' confidence in him by winning American League Rookie of the Month honors for May and the team began to play at the level that had been anticipated.
 During the month, he hit .324 with 6 doubles and 5 homers, 16 RBI and 21 runs scored.
 On June 27th, he made what was widely described as the "catch of the year", robbing the Baltimore Orioles' J.J.
 Hardy of a home run at Camden Yards by extending his glove a foot and a half over the center field fence and reeling in his the ball; his feet were a good two feet above the ground when he made the catch, his back against the wall.
 Inspired by his great play, the Angels won the game, 13-1.
 For the second consecutive month, Trout was named the AL Rookie of the Month for June, after hitting .372 with 7 doubles, 27 runs and 16 RBI.
 If that wasn't enough, July was even better.
 First he was named to the All-Star team, then set an American League rookie record with 10 homers during the month, and tied Hal Trosky's record, set in 1934, with 32 runs scored.
 Only one other player in major league history - the great Rickey Henderson - had ever finished July with a .350 batting average, 15 homers and 30 steals: he was at .353, with 18 homers, and leading the majors in runs with 80 and steals with 31, numbers worthy not just of a Rookie of the Year but of an MVP candidate as well.
 Indeed, when Major League Baseball handed out its monthly honors at the end of July, he was both the AL's Rookie of the Month and Player of the Month, becoming the first player in the junior circuit to ever win both awards in the same month.
 He hit .392 in addition to his record numbers of homers and runs scored, and drove in 23 runs in 25 games, while stealing 9 bases.
 He also set an American league rookie record by scoring a run in 14 straight games that July; it was also a franchise record for all players.
 On August 23rd, he became the youngest player to record 20 homers and 40 steals in a season, when he swiped his 40th base in a 14-13 win over the Boston Red Sox, bettering by 6 months a record set by Cesar Cedeno in 1972.
 He repeated as AL Rookie of the Month in August, having hit .284 with 7 homers, 26 runs, 19 RBI and 11 stolen bases.
 On September 30th, he became the first rookie ever to have both 30 homers and 40 stolen bases, when he hit his 30th long ball off Yu Darvish of the Texas Rangers; he still had a chance to become only the third player in major league history with 30 homers and 50 stolen bases in a season, after Eric Davis and Barry Bonds, needing only two more steals to do so, but he finished one shy, at 49, still enough to lead the AL. He also hit .326, led the AL with 129 runs, had 27 doubles, 8 triples and 30 homers, and drove in 83.
 He had the 5th-best Wins Above Replacement (10.7) by a player under 25 years of age in baseball history, behind Babe Ruth (1920), Lou Gehrig (1927) and Mickey Mantle (1956 and 1957).
 Had it not been for the Triple Crown won by the Detroit Tigers' Miguel Cabrera, he would have been a certain winner of the AL MVP Award, but the result was uncertain given the historic nature of Cabrera's feat.
 Unsurprisingly, he was an unanimous choice to win the 2012 American League Rookie of the Year Award, the youngest player ever to take the award, surpassing Lou Whitaker (although National League winner Bryce Harper was even younger.

 In spite of Trout's tremendous rookie season, the Angels decided to play hardball when it came to setting his salary for 2013.
 Taking advantage of the fact he was not eligible for arbitration, they set his salary at $510,000, just $20,000 above the minimum salary, a unilateral move which his agent, Craig Landis, found very upsetting.
 As he stated: "In my opinion, this contract falls well short of a 'fair' contract, and I have voiced this to the Angels throughout the process."
 Another upsetting issue was that the Angels had decided to move Trout from centerfield to left, leaving center for Peter Bourjos, and placing free agent signee Josh Hamilton in right field.
 Trout started the year relatively quietly, as did the Angels, who failed to get off to a strong start.
 After 44 games on May 21st, he was hitting only .278, but 23 extra-base hits and as many walks meant that his OPS+ was still an excellent 123.
 That night, he hit for the cycle for the first time of his career, collecting 5 RBIs to lead the Angels to a 12-0 rout of the Seattle Mariners.
 He was the 6th player in Angels history to hit for the cycle, and the first since Chone Figgins in 2006.
 Trout also became the youngest player in AL history to hit for the cycle.
-On September 17, Trout became the first player in American League history to amass 25 home runs, 30 stolen bases, and 100 walks in a season.
+On September 17th, Trout became the first player in American League history to amass 25 home runs, 30 stolen bases, and 100 walks in a season.
+He finished the year at .323/.432/.557 in 157 games, with 39 doubles, 9 triples and 27 homers.
+His 109 runs scored led the AL, as did his 110 walks and he drove in 97 runs in spite of batting first and second until early August, when he was moved to the third slot.
+His OPS+ of 179 was even higher than in his rookie season, but was second to Cabrera, who also followed his Triple Crown season with another great year; Cabrera again won the MVP Award and Trout again finished second.

 Notable Achievements